-Example.
+Example for Line 7b - Gross receipts method.
 A large food or beverage establishment has gross receipts for a payroll period of \$100,000 and has tips reported for the payroll period of \$6,200.
 Directly tipped employees reported \$5,700, while indirectly tipped employees reported \$500.